Murgueros

 Quietly and carefully

-I went in so grandma wouldn’t wake up
+I entered so grandma wouldn’t wake up

-I opened the old lady’s door
+I opened the door for the old lady

 Took what was left of the liquor